nanvel/blog/pages/books.md

 - [+] Successful Traders Size Their Positions - Why and How? by Tom Basso
 - Volume Profile by Trader Dale

+## 2021

+- Docker Deep Dive by Nigel Poulton
+- Mastering Trading Psychology by Andrew Aziz, Mike Baehr

 ## In progress

+- Trade the Trader by Tatro Quint
+- The Options Playbook by Brian Overby
 - Machine Learning for Algorithmic Trading by Stefan Jansen
-- The Options Playbook by Brian Overby
 - UX Strategy by Jaime Levy
 - Entry and Exit Confessions of a Champion Trader by Kevin J. Davey
 - Domain-Driven Design by Eric Evans